 Justice.
-We look for it in our rights based system relying on our attorney to know the law and push our position.
+We look for it in our rights-based system relying on our attorney to know the law and push our position.
 It is our way of life.
 We cling to it tightly and use it for every problem we have.
 Justice certainly does not always come out of the courtroom.
 We know that.
 History has shown us that repeatedly.
 Sometimes, justice comes over slow periods of time with lots of struggling, pain, sacrifice.
 Other times, no justice is felt.

 We Christians believe that Jesus Christ came for one purpose – to reconcile us to the Father and, in other words, to make us right with the Father.
 We owed a debt we could not pay so He who did not owe the debt paid it for us.
 It was His purpose from the beginning – to pay the cost for sin.
 And the cost? the death of the innocent one.
-Yes, the innocent one – condemned by the worldly power after much trial-like proceedings.
+Yes, the innocent one – condemned by worldly power after many trial-like proceedings.
 Was that justice in the worldly sense? no way.
 Did He do it willingly and out of Love. yup.
 Are we called to do the same?
 Yup.

 So how are we to save ourselves, move forward, live in the face of injustice?
 Hold on to Him who tells us to Love.
 That when we are in conflict, when we are at odds with others, love more not less.
 That’s right…step back and love more.
 We have plenty of examples of people who have done this.
 Some have loved more within the system, others have loved outside of it.
-Mostly, their lives end in sacrifice because, what greater love is there than when one gives his life for his friend.
+Mostly, their lives end in sacrifice because what greater love is there than when one gives his life for his friend.

 Cary and I continue to offer families other options of dealing with conflict whether it be within the family or in the workplace.
-Letting a third person in who can help you dissect the problem from many perspectives including the legal and moral and cost analysis and then look at creative solutions can change the process into one of growth, empowerment, freedom and a sense of relationship with self and others never contemplated.
+Letting a third person in who can help you dissect the problem from many perspectives including the legal and moral and cost analysis and then look at creative solutions can change the process into one of growth, empowerment, freedom, and a sense of relationship with self and others never contemplated.
 The family and workplace are the main identities of humans and as such, Cary and I have chosen to emphasize these two areas in our conflict resolution practice.
 We see people clinging tightly to positions in family and work situations that can and do have devastating effects on them, their identity at work, their children, and their family.
 These people are relying on the courtroom to find justice.
 Perhaps, but the chances are small and the win/lose disparity huge.
-It’s quite a gamble and with that ride you lose so much in collateral costs to your own well being even in the win.
+It’s quite a gamble and with that ride, you lose so much in collateral costs to your own well-being even in the win.
 Think about another route.
 Do not be afraid for although we guarantee pain and suffering, this pain and suffering brings a deeper sense of peace and satisfaction than can ever be felt in the courtroom.